Skip to main content

 Species Distribution Modelling

-Where do species of Theobromeae grow?
+Where do species of Theobromateae grow?
 Where might they grow in the future under different climate change scenarios?
 Which species might be drought tolerant?
 Will an understanding of the biology of drought tolerant species be of use in making Theobroma cacao drought tolerant?
-We aim to address these questios using geo-referenced herbarium specimen data in a project with Dr Peter Moonlight of Trinity College Dublin, Wil Harris of the University of Queensland and Dr James Richardson at UCC.
+We aim to address these questions using geo-referenced herbarium specimen data in a project with Dr Peter Moonlight and Emily Symington of Trinity College Dublin and Dr James Richardson at UCC.

 Drought Tolerance